We’re sure you’ve heard the latest news, remote work is here to stay.

 Think about it: normally employees walk into the office and everything is there for them to work.
 A desk, chair, wifi, mouse, monitor, office supplies, etc. But the same doesn’t apply for people who work from home.

 The goal of this stipend is specifically to create an environment of balance and belonging wherever they plan to work from.
-You can give them the money amount you find adequate for them to feel ready to work.
+You can give them the dollar amount you find adequate for them to feel ready to work.
 This can boost their morale by knowing that you care enough to make their at-home experience as comfortable and productive as possible because they now have the perfect environment for work.

 3. Offer a remote perk stipend